Joedir7-lab/SOC-Analyist-/README.md

 ## Why did I choose this career field?
 I enjoy solving problems, not just using technology
-I am very interested in cybersecurity as a whole
+I am very interested in cybersecurity as a whole,
-SOC A SOC role exposes you to many parts of cybersecurity It builds skills that transfer
+A SOC role exposes you to many parts of cybersecurity It builds skills that transfer
 It aligns with my long-term goals